-Step 2 – Inspection
+Step 2 - Inspect the Area

 Though you may have noticed a problem with the visible section of the bath shower faucet, this is likely to have been caused by the mechanisms that are hidden beneath the bathtub or behind the wall.
 In addition, the fasteners that secure the faucets in place will be below the surface.

-Step 3 – Cleaning
+Step 3 - Clean

 You can rectify this by using a wrench or a pair of pliers to remove the parts that are causing the problem.
 Deposit the parts in a container filled with white vinegar and leave it to soak for a short while before using a scrubbing brush to scrub away the blockage.
-Don’t overlook the threads of nuts and bolts where deposits can also build up there.
+Don’t overlook the threads of nuts and bolts where deposits can also build up.

-Step 4 – Wear and Tear
+Step 4 - Look at Wear and Tear

-Whether you have noticed water dripping from your bath shower faucet or if water is pouring from the joint between the shower hose and the faucet, it is likely to be as a result of worn or damaged parts or simply from parts that have become loose.
+Whether you have noticed water dripping from your bath shower faucet or if water is pouring from the joint between the shower hose and the faucet, it is likely to be a result of worn or damaged parts or simply from parts that have become loose.
 Use a wrench or a pair of pliers to remove loose nuts and apply some plumber’s tape around the thread before tightly screwing the nut back into place.

-Step 5 – Replacement
+Step 5 - Replace